Arc Flash Safety Standards

 - Automatically distinguish between load & line side protective devices

-- User-definable & typical equipment gap between conductors for buses & X-factors (based on IEEE 1584)
+- User-definable & typical equipment gap between conductors, enclosure dimensions, & working distances (based on IEEE 1584)

-- Automatically assign arc flash hazard category for LV (<240 volts) with bolted current less than 10 kA
+- Automatically assign arc flash hazard category for LV are sustainability (i.e. 240V, Ibf < 2kA) automatic assignment

 - Simulate main protective device isolation in the arc flash analysis by using user-defined tools

-- Perform arc flash calculations based on different EB energy values.
+- Determine are flash boundary based on different incident energy limits (i.e. EB energy values)

 - The arc flash analysis software include standard-defined insulating gloves for printing on the on the arc flash safety labels.